CBD and alcohol are both compounds with depressant effects on the central nervous system.

 Apart from the previously mentioned effects, alcohol can also, similarly to CBD, cause sleepiness.
-Studies show that drinking alcohol before going to bed reduces the amount of time needed to fall asleep10, and initially, the alcohol-induced sleep will even be deeper.
+Studies show that drinking alcohol before going to bed reduces the amount of time needed to fall asleep (12), and initially, the alcohol-induced sleep will even be deeper.
 However, it doesn’t mean that the benefits outweigh the downsides.

-It is especially troubling since, according to one sleep expert, around 20% of Americans use alcohol as a sleep aid16.
 Unfortunately, although studies show that alcohol reduces the time required to fall asleep, it has a negative effect on sleep quality.
 Because of that, if you are experiencing sleep problems, you shouldn’t mix CBD oil and alcohol – it’s best to stick to just CBD.

 Could CBD Make the Effects of Alcohol Less Harmful?

-When it comes to the effects of mixing alcohol and CBD on the blood alcohol levels and motor functions, the studies are inconclusive.
-A 1979 study19 suggests that mixing both of those substances could lower blood alcohol levels.
+When it comes to the effects of mixing alcohol and CBD on blood alcohol levels and motor functions, the studies are inconclusive.
+A 1979 study (20) suggests that mixing both of those substances could lower blood alcohol levels.
 Nonetheless, it didn’t lead to motor functions not being impaired or being affected to a lower degree – quite the contrary.
 While combing the two lead to lower blood alcohol levels, the pharmacological effects of the alcohol stayed the same.

-However, another study, during which participants consumed a much lower amount of CBD than in the previous study, showed different results20.
+However, another study, during which participants consumed a much lower amount of CBD than in the previous study, showed different results (21).
 This time, taking CBD and alcohol together did not lead to lower than expected levels of blood alcohol levels.
 However, regardless of the effects of mixing alcohol and CBD on the BAC, it is safe to say that it won’t allow you to maintain your motor functions to a greater degree.

 Is It Safe to Mix CBD and Alcohol?